wingify/readme-central/docs/SDK Reference/fme-edge-support.md

 | Provide the user ID in context                | Enables targeting and consistent evaluations            |
 | Use a proper bundler if targeting the browser | Ensures compatibility with edge environments            |

-By following this guide, you can confidently deploy the VWO FME JavaScript SDK to distributed, edge platforms while preserving the integrity of your feature flagging and experimentation data.
+By following this guide, you can confidently deploy the VWO FE JavaScript SDK to distributed, edge platforms while preserving the integrity of your feature flagging and experimentation data.